ufrn-concprog/cpp-threads-examples/README.md

  ./bin/thread-simple
 ```

-In this case, the demonstration program to be executed is the one for the [`thread-simple`](src/thread-simple.cpp) example.
+In this case, the demonstration program to be executed is the one for [`thread-simple`](src/thread-simple.cpp) example.